geissdoerfer/bonito/README.md

 ```

 This conversion can take multiple hours per dataset.
 To spare you from the long wait, we provide pre-computed charging time traces for the default configuration (17uF, 2.4V-3V) together with the power traces.
+For example, `tchrg_stairs.h` contains the charging times of all possible combinations of the power traces from the dataset `pwr_stairs.h5`.

 ## Usage